xRoier/Harmonic/docs/README.md

 See [api-docs](api.md)

 ## Dependency injection in controllers
-Harmonic uses autofac as the DI framework, you can register you own service in `StartUp`, and use it in your controller
+Harmonic uses autofac as the DI framework, you can register you own service in `Startup`, and use it in your controller

 ```csharp
 class Startup : IStartup